bradenhs/fnx/README.md

 <br/>

+---

+**FNX aspires to be a rock-solid, production-ready, state management solution.
+Currently, however, FNX is in its early stages.
+Until `v1.0.0` don't use it for anything critical.
+You can help FNX reach `v1.0.0` by asking questions, finding bugs, or suggesting improvements.**

+---

 > Clone the [typescript-starter](https://github.com/fnxjs/typescript-starter) repository or
 > [babel-starter](https://github.com/fnxjs/babel-starter) repository for an example of FNX in action.

+---

 ## Getting Started